cedoula/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns.

+## Overview of Project

+### Purpose
-Performing analysis on Kickstarter data to uncover trends.
+The purpose of this project is to perform analysis with Excel on Kickstarter data to uncover trends and help our client to adjust its future campaign projects for the best results.

+## Analysis and Challenges

-## Parent Categrory Outcomes
+### Analysis of Parent Categrory Outcomes

 Since the client is planning a campaign for a play in the U.S. we have taken a look at the Kikckstarter campaigns done in the U.S. Out of the 3038 campaigns done 912 were for the theater category which make it the highest in therm of campaign numbers.
 As the following pictures show, Theater is also the most successful category with 525 successful campaigns lead.